alexlib/pyptv/docs/pyptv_user_manual.md

 **Solutions:**
 1. **Reduce Epipolar Tolerance:**
-   Decrease tolerance to enforce stricter matching.
+   Decrease the maximum allowed distance to enforce stricter matching.

 2. **Increase Minimum Camera Requirement:**
    Require matches in more cameras for better reliability.